iqm.iqm_client.models.Instruction#

 Execution barrier.

-For each Instruction you may also optionally specify implementation, which contains the name of an implementation of the instruction to use.
-Support for multiple implementations is currently experimental and in normal use the field should be omitted, this selects the default implementation for the instruction.
+For each Instruction you may also optionally specify implementation, which contains the name of an implementation of the operation to use.
+Support for multiple implementations is currently experimental and in normal use the field should be omitted, this selects the default implementation for the operation for that locus.

 Measure#

 Measurement in the computational (Z) basis.
 The measurement results are the output of the circuit.
-Takes one string argument, key, denoting the measurement key the results are labeled with.
-All the measurement keys in a circuit must be unique.
+Takes two string arguments: key, denoting the measurement key the returned results are labeled with, and feedback_key, which is only needed if the measurement result is used for classical control within the circuit.
+All the measurement keys and feedback keys used in a circuit must be unique (but the two groups of keys are independent namespaces).
 Each qubit may be measured multiple times, i.e. mid-circuit measurements are allowed.

 Example#